AI-estimated baseline profile. Be the first to log a session!

 What does 2021 Chapo Mid taste like?

-This dark from Guangxi, China offers a distinctive drinking experience.
 This rustic Liubao offers a warming infusion with a distinct smokey edge from its flame roasting.
 Expect deep, earthy undertones, evolving with longer steeps or simmering to reveal rich, woody notes c.
-It sits in the "Earthy" and "Roasted" and "Woody" flavor families, so expect a cup that leans earthy and roasted and woody.
+It leans earthy, roasted and woody.

 How should I brew 2021 Chapo Mid?